otomakorihciok/python/README.md

 Starting from 4.0 release, we do not support directly calling exec or attach calls. you should use stream module to call them. so instead of `resp = api.connect_get_namespaced_pod_exec(name, ...` you should call `resp = stream(api.connect_get_namespaced_pod_exec, name, ...`.
 See more at [exec example](examples/exec.py).

+## Notion

+This is based on [kubernetes client of Python](https://github.com/kubernetes-client/python).

+`requests` and `requests-oauthlib` are removed from `requirements.txt` because of the license issues.